Eastwood, Houston: Public schools

 Eastwood is served by the Houston Independent School District.
 Eastwood is within and Trustee District VIII, represented by Diana Dávila as of 2009.

 Some residents are zoned to Cage Elementary School, while other residents are zoned to Lantrip Elementary School; both schools are in Eastwood.
 Some residents are zoned to Carrillo Elementary School, located outside of Eastwood.
 All residents are zoned to Yolanda Black Navarro Middle School of Excellence (formerly Stonewall Jackson Middle School) and Austin High School in Eastwood.
 Eastwood Academy, an alternative school, is also located in Eastwood; anyone zoned to Austin is eligible to attend Eastwood Academy.
 Project Chrysalis Middle School is on the grounds of Cage Elementary.

 The Kirby School opened in 1902 at a site on Telephone Road.
 In 1906 a newer structure opened across the street.
 Lantrip, originally Eastwood Elementary School, opened in 1916.
 In 1923 Kirby was renamed Cage Elementary School after Rufus Cage, a philanthropist and school board president.
 Jackson opened in 1925.
 Austin opened in 1936.
 In 1983 Cage moved to a new site on Leeland Street.
 Carrillo opened in 1993.
 Lantrip received a new facility in 2007.

 In 2012 Richard Connelly of the Houston Press ranked Austin High School as the most architecturally beautiful high school campus in Greater Houston.

+Effective 2026, Cage Elementary will move onto the property of Lantrip Elementary while remaining a separate institution.